A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 Looking forward to seeing his other Grand Prix award winner "Reality".

 This film is the best of the 7 Hideo Gosha films I've seen by a fair clip.
 It's a pop 'chanbara' film but it becomes quite deep towards the end.
-Being that my film collection skews towards serious fare, I'm always on the lookout for quality, non-intelligence insulting entertainment to broaden my viewing choices.
+Being that my film collection skews towards serious fare, I'm always on the lookout for quality, non-intelligence insulting entertainment to broaden my viewing choices (BTW, the Zatoichi box set is lighter fare, but fits that criterion very nicely as well).
 This film is a perfect example of that type of picture.

 This is THE Kurosawa drama.
 Most of his other fussed about dramas (Ikiru, Ran, etc.) in my opinion, are very heavy-handed with their message, and I often find they drag in length.
 This is a long film, but not a single frame is superfluous.
 This is a top ten of all time film for me.